tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 - That you have installed Helm (helm) and the Kubernetes client (kubectl)
 - Logged into a terminal window that will allow you to do deployments to a valid K8 cluster
 - Have your Kubernetes context set to a system you have permission to deploy to
-- This has been tested with Kubernetes server version 1.19.7.
-Lower versions may require changes for solution 2, depending on the ingress support classes.
-A version of this approach is given in solution 2.1
+- This has only been tested with Kubernetes server version 1.19.7.
+Lower versions may require changes for solution 2, depending on the ingress support API provided.
+A version of this approach is given in solution 2.1 - although it has not been validated and may need additional changes for different K8s versions.

 Running Solution 1
 ------------------